Promo code SPRING2022 will be automatically applied at checkout!

 Menstruation

-Menstruation is what you typically think of when you hear “period.”
-It’s the main event of the follicular phase.
-During this event, the uterus sheds its lining and tissue, or, as most people call it, period blood.
+Menstruation is what you typically think of when you hear the word “period.”
+It's the main event of the follicular phase.
+During this event, the uterus sheds its lining and tissue, or period blood, as most people call it.

-At the beginning of menstruation, your levels of estrogen and progesterone are low.
+At the beginning of this phase, your levels of estrogen and progesterone are low.
 However, estrogen and progesterone levels slowly start to rise towards the end of your period.
 The shedding process usually lasts between two to seven days, depending on how your unique body works.

 Luteal Phase